Samsung/Tizen.CircularUI/doc/guide/ConfirmPopupEffect.md

 ## Adding popup with ConfirmPopupEffect at CirclePage

-You can set popup with `ConfirmPopupEffect` at [`CirclePage.Content`](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
-If you'd like to know how to add `CirclePage`, please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
+You can set popup with `ConfirmPopupEffect` at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+If you'd like to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
 To create a new popup, use the following code.

 `ConfirmPopupEffect` has the following properties:

-- AcceptCommand : [`System.Windows.Input.ICommand`](https://developer.xamarin.com/api/type/System.Windows.Input.ICommand/).
+- AcceptCommand : [System.Windows.Input.ICommand](https://developer.xamarin.com/api/type/System.Windows.Input.ICommand/).
 Command to be executed when Accept
-- CancelCommand : [`System.Windows.Input.ICommand`](https://developer.xamarin.com/api/type/System.Windows.Input.ICommand/).
+- CancelCommand : [System.Windows.Input.ICommand](https://developer.xamarin.com/api/type/System.Windows.Input.ICommand/).
 Command is executed at the time of cancellation, even if the popup disappears by selecting outside the popup.
 - ConfirmVisibility : Popup appears if `ConfirmVisibility` is True, and disappears when it becomes False. `CancelCommand` works even if it disappears to False.
 - PositionOption : Position type of popup
   - `BottomOfView` : The popup appears at the bottom of the View using the Effect.
 The position is changed by Offset in the center of View.